ravinderdeol/php_mysql/README.md

-# php_mysql
+# PHP And MySQL
-📚 PHP And MySQL Exercises
+Exercises from PHP And MySQL by Jon Duckett.